-In accordance with Government Auditing Standards, we have also issued our report dated February 25, 2020 on our consideration of Itawamba Community College's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Itawamba Community College's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Itawamba Community College's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated March 22, 2021 on our consideration of Itawamba Community College's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Itawamba Community College's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Itawamba Community College's internal control over financial reporting and compliance.

-Franks, Franks, Wilconow + Hagood P.A.
+Franks, Franks, Wilcow + Hagood P.A.

 FRANKS, FRANKS, WILEMON & HAGOOD, P.A.
-Fulton, Mississippi February 25, 2020
+Fulton, Mississippi March 22, 2021

-This section of the Itawamba Community College annual financial report presents our discussion and analysis of the financial performance of the College during the fiscal years ended June 30, 2019 and 2018.
+This section of the Itawamba Community College annual financial report presents our discussion and analysis of the financial performance of the College during the fiscal years ended June 30, 2020 and 2019.
 This discussion has been prepared by management along with the financial statements and related footnote disclosures and should be read in conjunction with and is qualified in its entirety by the financial statements and footnotes.
 The financial statements, footnotes, and this discussion are the responsibility of management.